This is a very common question with car buyers and owners.

 If you are still paying on your loan, you still have an outstanding balance, which might be more than your car is actually worth.
 This means you are “upside down” and would need additional cash, after the sale, to fully pay off your loan.
 Loan companies want to be paid in full immediately after the sale.
 They won’t allow you to continue to make payments on a car you no longer have.

-Be sure not to sell your car without know if you are upside down and knowing exactly how you still owe.
+Be sure not to sell your car without knowing if you are upside down and knowing exactly how much you still owe.
 That way you don’t get into the problem of selling your car and finding out that the money doesn’t cover your outstanding loan balance.

 If you are not upside down

-If your loan balance is less than the outstanding balance on your loan, then there’s no problem.
+If your loan balance is less than the value of your car, then there’s no problem.
 You get the money from the buyer, use part of the money to pay off your loan and get the title, and put the remainder of the money in your pocket — possibly as part of a down payment on another car.